PixelGen: Improving Pixel Diffusion with Perceptual Supervision: Methodology

 \subsection{LPIPS Loss}

 High-quality image generation requires sharp details and realistic local textures, which are not well captured by pixel-wise losses.
 To address this, we incorporate the Learned Perceptual Image Patch Similarity (LPIPS) loss~\cite{lpips}.
-LPIPS measures perceptual similarity by comparing multi-level feature activations extracted from a frozen pre-trained VGG network $f_{\text{VGG}}$.
-The LPIPS loss can be represented as:
+LPIPS measures perceptual similarity by comparing multi-level feature activations extracted from a frozen pretrained VGG network $f_{\text{VGG}}$.
+The LPIPS loss can be written as:

-where $l$ indexes the VGG layers, and $w_l$ denotes the learned per-channel weighting vector for layer $l$.
-For simplicity, spatial averaging over feature maps and channel-wise normalization are omitted in the above formulation.
+where $l$ indexes VGG layers, and $w_l$ denotes the learned per-channel weighting vector for layer $l$.
+For simplicity, we omit spatial averaging over feature maps and channel-wise normalization in the formulation.

-By minimizing $\mathcal{L}_{\text{LPIPS}}$, PixelGen learns to reconstruct perceptually important local patterns instead of exact pixel values, leading to sharper edges and more realistic textures.
+By minimizing $\mathcal{L}_{\text{LPIPS}}$, PixelGen learns perceptually important local patterns instead of matching exact pixel values.
+As shown in \cref{fig:empirical_ana}(a), adding LPIPS to the JiT baseline sharpens local textures and fine details.
+Quantitatively, it reduces FID from 23.67 to 10.00 on ImageNet without classifier-free guidance, indicating that local perceptual supervision is much more effective than uniform pixel-wise matching for correcting over-smoothed predictions.